Ladybower & Derwent Edge - Guided Walks Peak District

 From the dam we head along the shore of Derwent Reservoir before the 300m/1500ft climb up onto the glorious Derwent Edge.
 The climb up is mostly gradual and on a clear day provides great views of the surrounding region.

 Once on the ridge we pass the "Lost Lad" cairn and then follow a good paved path through the peat and heather landscape with a good chance for spotting some of the local wildlife.
 The views continue all the way along the ridge as we pass the various rocky tors and beautifully shaped rocks such as Back Tor, the Cakes of Bread, Dove Stone, and the Salt Cellar to name but a few.

 From the end of the ridge we wind our way gradually back down to Ladybower Reservoir and our return to Fairholmes passing the site of the old submerged village of Derwent.

-The walk is mostly on good footpaths and includes one ascent of about 300m/1000ft.
+The walk is mostly on good footpaths with some rougher sections and includes one ascent of about 300m/1000ft.
 At any time of year there could to be some muddy sections.

 Recommended Equipment & Clothing